jasleenwahi/pi-shaped-workshop-jasleen/Security_Compliance_workshop-Jasleen/day1/README.md

 - By default, Gitleaks uses its built-in rules (for AWS keys, GitHub tokens, Azure Storage keys, etc.).
 - Created a **gitleaks.toml** file to scan **spring.datasource.password** because gitleaks doesn't scan it by default.
 - Re-scanned after, by running this command:
-> gitleaks detect --config .gitleaks.toml
+> gitleaks detect --config gitleaks.toml

+### Steps to remove secrets
+- Install git-filter-repo using following command:
+> sudo apt install git-filter-repo

+- Replace the secret text in the commit history using this command:
+> git filter-repo --replace-text <(echo "oldSecret==>REDACTED")

+- force push after cleaning

 ### Shift left Security and it's importance